If you have got any questions concerning teaching you contact us via email: firstname.lastname@example.org

 If you have any questions, please contact firstname.lastname@example.org.

-Now that we are in a transition term, we conducted a survey on teaching and the overall situation as your representatives.
+In the last few terms, we conducted various surveys.
 Although the university does surveys as well, we wanted to know directly and openly from you how things are going and how you are doing.
 With the results, we can now support our positions and arguments and hopefully achieve further improvements.

 If you are interested in the results of the survey, you can find them here: https://stuvus.uni-stuttgart.de/tag/umfrage/